Gajol/ApplicationArchitecture/ARA/ARA-Application.md

 ## Application Architecture Styles
 Architectural style is defined as a set of characteristics and features that make a building or other structure notable or historically identifiable.
 Architecture styles are been established and evolved over the years.
-Some common application architecture styles are[^1]:
+Some common application architecture styles are[^Application-1]:

-  - Distributed: Microservices Architecture : pros (reliablity, modularity, elasticity, +++), cons: (cost, complexity, ...)
+  - Distributed: Microservices Architecture : pros (reliability, modularity, elasticity, +++), cons: (cost, complexity, ...)

   - Distributed: Orchestration - Service Oriented Architecture (~2005) :
     - pros:  (good elasticity, fault tolerance, scalability), cons: (complexity, testability, cost, ...).